ampproject/amp.dev/content/docs/guides/author_develop/pwa-amp/amp-as-pwa.md

 ## Add a Web App Manifest

 Adding a [Web App Manifest](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/) to your AMP pages ensures that users can install your site to their devices' homescreen.
 There's nothing special about Web App manifests in AMP.

-Create the manifest:
+First, create the manifest:

 [sourcecode:json]
 {